High-speed trains are still the cheaper, faster and more convenient way to travel

 2. Train travels can help you save money.

-Train transportations also offer cheaper rates unlike most airlines do.
-So, if you are on a budget and time is of the essence for you, then catching a train ride can be the best option.
+Train transportation also offer cheaper rates not like most airlines.
+So, if you are on a budget and time is of the essence, then catching a train ride can be your best option.

 According to Rail Europe, a train emits up to 10 times less carbon dioxide than an airplane.
 More so, high-speed trains generate the least amount of pollution even on long-distance travels.

 Japan’s Shinkansen high-speed train, also known as the “Bullet Train”, is perhaps the top of mind as far as high-speed trains are concerned.
 It connects Tokyo, Nagoya, and Osaka, and has been around for more than 50 years.

 Interestingly, this train system is actually a tough competitor among airlines with Tokyo-Osaka routes.
 The Shinkansen is also considered an iconic thing in Japan, aside from the fact that it is also the world’s oldest high-speed train still operating at present.

 The Shinkansen is said to have a capacity of about 445,000 passengers a day.
 Despite the large volume of train passengers every day, Japanese trains, such as this one, are famous for its superb customer service, 100 percent passenger safety, and always on time.

 However, Japanese high-speed trains also have their counterparts elsewhere around the world.
 Among them are the following: